croppi-f/iMBO/README.md

 # iMBO
-This repo contains tools to interpret Model Based Optimization processes
+This repo contains tools to interpret Model Based Optimization processes.
+The work is still in progress.

 * **Folder R**
   + tools for the interpretation and internal subfunctions.